wmde/wikidata-wikibase-architecture/systems/WikibaseClient/01-Introduction_and_Goals.md

 ## Quality Goals

-- Entity data which is included in a client wiki's article content is eventually consistent with updates on the corresponding repo.
+- Entity data which is included in a Client wiki's content is eventually consistent with updates on the corresponding [Wikibase Repository](../overview/12-Glossary.md#wikibase-repository).
+The Repository notifies the Client of updates via [Entity Change Notifications](./06-Runtime_View.md#entity-change-notifications) to which the Client reacts by purging the caches of pages which include data of the affected Entities which in turn pulls the updated Entity data from the Repository.

 ## Stakeholders & Expectations